cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

    - **Order Direction**: Choose between ascending (A-Z, oldest to newest) or descending (Z-A, newest to oldest) order.
    - **Show Sticky Posts First**: Option to always display sticky posts at the top of the list regardless of other sorting.
 4. **Adding content to this section**:
-   - Create a new post by going to **Posts → Add New**
+   - Create a new post by going to **Posts → Add New**.
-   - Write your content and add a featured image
+   - Write your content and add a featured image.
-   - Assign the post to the **home** category
+   - Assign the post to the **home** category.
-   - Publish the post
+   - Publish the post.
-   - To make a post "sticky" (always appear at top when that option is enabled), check the "Stick this post to the front page" box in the Publish panel
+   - To make a post "sticky" (always appear at top when that option is enabled), check the "Stick this post to the front page" box in the Publish panel.
 5. **Important notes**:
-   - The homepage displays up to six most recent posts from the **home** category
+   - The homepage displays up to six most recent posts from the **home** category.
-   - Featured images are highly recommended for visual appeal
+   - Featured images are highly recommended for visual appeal.
-   - Use the excerpt field for a custom summary (otherwise WordPress will use the first part of your content)
+   - Use the excerpt field for a custom summary (otherwise WordPress will use the first section of your content).
-   - Using the "Custom Order" option in "Order Posts By" requires you to set the "Order" value in each post's "Page Attributes" box
+   - Using the "Custom Order" option in "Order Posts By" requires you to set the "Order" value in each post's "Page Attributes" box.

 ### Header Customisation